JohannHugon/nprint-rs/CONTRIBUTING.md

 make test
 ```
 ### Run Benchmark
-As we want to make the library usable in real world deployment, avoiding high overhead for packet processuing is crucial.
-So before doing any PR, make sure your code does not add a high overhead to the benchmark.
+As we want to make the library usable in real world deployment, avoiding high overhead for packet processing is crucial.
+So before doing any PR, make sure your code does not add an unjustifiable overhead to the benchmark.
 Otherwise your PR will not be merged.
 ```
 on-your-local-branch->$ cargo bench -- --save-baseline changes on-main-branch->$ cargo bench -- --save-baseline base